MRZHD1/Discord-Werewolf/README.md

 ## Setting the bot up
 Install Python 3.7 or higher.
 The latest version of Python that works is 3.11.1, which can be installed from https://www.python.org/downloads/.
 If you are running on Windows, then be sure to check the box that will add Python to PATH.

 Clone this repository.
-Rename `config.py.example` to `config.py` and `settings.py.example` to `settings.py`, and fill in the fields inside config.py.
+Rename `config.py.example` to `config.py`, and fill in the fields inside config.py.
 To change some gameplay-related settings, edit settings.py.

 ## Dependencies
 Discord Werewolf has hard dependencies on discord.py and aiohttp.
 You can run `pip install -r requirements.txt` to install the required dependencies.